No. 1 Georgia pulls away late, wins ‘Cocktail Party’ 42-20

 JACKSONVILLE, Fla.
+(AP)Top-ranked Georgia expects to eventually benefit from a game like this.
+It might happen next year.
+Or maybe next week.

-(AP) — Daijun Edwards and Kenny McIntosh ran for two touchdowns each, and No. 1 Georgia pulled away from Florida following a second-half scare to win 42-20 Saturday night in the rivalry dubbed “the World’s Largest Outdoor Cocktail Party.”
+Daijun Edwards and Kenny McIntosh ran for two touchdowns each, and the Bulldogs pulled away from Florida following a second-half scare to win 42-20 Saturday night in the rivalry dubbed ”the World’s Largest Outdoor Cocktail Party.”

+Next up: No. 3 Tennessee, a game that could have Southeastern Conference and College Football Playoff implications.
+Georgia might not have the same margin for error against the Volunteers as it enjoyed against Florida.

-The defending national champion Bulldogs (8-0, 5-0 Southeastern Conference) looked to be in trouble when the Gators (4-4, 1-4) scored the first 17 points of the third quarter and turned a 28-3 deficit into a one-score game.
+The defending national champion Bulldogs (8-0, 5-0 SEC) looked to be in trouble when the Gators (4-4, 1-4) scored the first 17 points of the third quarter and turned a 28-3 deficit into a one-score game.

-But the Dawgs answered with consecutive touchdown drives to seal their 10th consecutive victory.
-Georgia beat Florida for the fifth time in six years.
+But the Dawgs answered in resounding fashion with consecutive touchdown drives to seal their 10th consecutive victory.
+It was Georgia’s fifth win over Florida in the last six seasons.

-Edwards finished with 106 yards rushing.
-McIntosh added 90 on the ground.

-Stetson Bennett completed 19 of 38 passes for 316 yards with two touchdowns and two interceptions.
-Tight end Brock Bowers caught five passes for a career-high 154 yards, including a 73-yard score in which he hauled in a ball that tipped off linebacker Amari Burney.
+”I don’t enjoy losing the momentum in the game,” Dawgs coach Kirby Smart said. ”I enjoy the fact that we never blinked. … There’s two things (that happen) when adversity hits: you fracture or you connect.
+Our team connected.”

+This one was dedicated to legendary Georgia coach Vince Dooley, who died Friday at age 90.

 Dooley dominated the Georgia-Florida series during his coaching career, going 17-7-1 against the Gators.
 The most famous victory came in 1980, when Lindsay Scott hauled in a 93-yard touchdown pass from Buck Belue in the closing minute.
 The improbable 26-21 triumph propelled Georgia to a perfect season and their first consensus national title.